adamalbsoul/teamsnake/index.md

 If the accuser was right about the bluff, the accused player skips a turn and takes a slip out of the deck of shame to read out **loud**.
 If the accuser was wrong, the accuser skips a turn and takes a slip out of the deck of shame to read out **loud**.

-In both cases, the accused player gets a new card.
+In both cases, the accused player shows his card takes a new card from the deck.

 ## Character Cards:
 ![f](fairy.png)